meera-m-t/Classification-Mosquito/prepared_dataset/README.md

 ## Prepared the dataset:
 We apply Gaussian Mixture Model (GMM)  then we apply Graphcut.
 After that, we apply connected components in OpenCV to remove the small unwanted component.
 Eventually, we crop the object.

 ### Our goal of preparing the dataset is to extract the object of the image and put it in the specified coordinate on the black background.
-You can upload the prepared dataset from [here](https://www.dropbox.com/s/mffsrrtfushgf2p/Dataset_.zip?dl=0)